JoelMarcey/rust-lang-spec/specification/arrays.md

 An array is a numbered, fixed-size sequence of elements of a single [type](link to type spec), called the element type.
 The element type of an array can be any Rust [type](link to type spec).

-The size of an array must evaluate to a non-negative constant expression represented by at value of type `usize`.
+The size of an array must evaluate to a non-negative constant expression represented by a value of type `usize`.

 Array elements are stored contiguously in memory.